gianlucarossi06/data-organon/_posts/2023-09-30-ZeroETL-Lakehouse-Oracle-Cloud.md

 I haven't described yet **Data Transform** and **Stream Processing**, highlighted differently, in yellow, in the picture above.
 This is because they do transform and process data.

-In many cases, we are dealing with many heterogeneous data sources, with different update speeds, with different identifiers that identify the same data, with duplicated data, with the quality of the basic data not controlled at the source, which also need to be integrated with information that come from different systems.
+In many cases, we are dealing with a lot of heterogeneous data sources, with different update speeds, with different identifiers that identify the same data, with duplicated data, with the quality of the basic data not controlled at the source, which also need to be integrated with information that come from different systems.
 This requires a certain degree of data transformation.
 That's fine.
 Zero ETL is just an approach that shows a direction: minimizing data extraction and transformation.
 While tending to the total reduction, it suggests keeping the ETL processes as small, agile, and simple as possible.

-If we think of the three layers of data transformation, *raw, foundation, performance* (also referenced in the *medallion* architecture as *bronze, silver, gold*), from that perspective, we should avoid the middle and final stages.
+From that perspective, if we think of the three layers of data transformation, *raw, foundation, performance* (also referenced in the *medallion* architecture as *bronze, silver, gold*), we should avoid the middle and final stages.
 To be practical, while avoiding the final step could be an achievable goal in a good number of cases, not carrying out the typical transformations that lead to the *foundation/silver* layer could be more difficult or ultimately not convenient.

-This is where **Autonomous Data Warehouse Data Transforms** for batch processing and **GoldenGate Stream Analytics** for stream processing come in.
-Why those, since in the Oracle Data Platform you can find many services with stream or batch processing capability?
-ADW Data Transforms is complete and powerful E-LT tool embedded in the ADW system; then it's particularly suitable for our case because it does not require any data movement.
-And so is GoldenGate Stream Analytics, which offers a lot of functionality to make transformation, filtering, and monitoring of streaming data very easy.
+This is where **Autonomous Data Warehouse Data Transforms** for batch processing and **GoldenGate Stream Analytics** for stream processing come in:

+* **ADW Data Transforms** is complete and powerful E-LT tool embedded in the ADW system; then it's particularly suitable for our case because it does not require any data movement.
+* **GoldenGate Stream Analytics** offers a lot of functionality to make transformation, filtering, and monitoring of streaming data very easy.
+It can process and analyzes large-scale, real-time information by using sophisticated correlation patterns, enrichment, and machine learning.
+Users can explore real-time data through live charts, maps, visualizations, and graphically build streaming pipelines without any hand coding.

+So far, we have seen the various ways in which we can directly access data and thus minimize its transport, and which tools we can exploit to carry out on-the-fly transformations, query federation, and data virtualization.
+And finally, a couple of options for carrying out the necessary transformations on the data, always keeping in mind the simplicity and agility of the process.

+Let's continue with an example.